Walter Scott Reid: Early life

 Reid was born in 1839 in Edinburgh, Scotland.
 His father, Captain James Reid, was an army officer in the 45th Regiment.
-In the early 1840s, Reid was posted to Victoria (Australia), where some of Walter Scott Reid's siblings were born.
+In the early 1840s, James was posted to Victoria, Australia, where some of Walter's siblings were born.
 In 1852, Captain Reid was posted to Launceston, Tasmania, where Walter Scott Reid finished his schooling.
 Reid commenced work for the law firm Douglas & Dawes and received his qualification as barrister and solicitor in 1862.

 Life in New Zealand

 Professional career

-By June 1864, Reid was working as clerk for Charles Button in Invercargill.
+By June 1864, Reid had moved to New Zealand and was working as clerk for Charles Button in Invercargill.
 Button had also been trained at Douglas & Dawes in Launceston and had emigrated to Invercargill in 1863.
 From July 1865, Reid worked as a solicitor in Wellington in partnership with Button and Patrick Buckley, with his office in Manner Street, but this partnership was dissolved shortly after on 30 September 1865.
 He then had an office on the corner of Willis Street and Custom House Quay.

 At the beginning of 1866, Reid was appointed Registrar of Deeds in Invercargill.
 In August 1866, Reid's Invercargill household possession were put up for auction as he was leaving Southland permanently.
 By October 1866, he was in Hokitika in partnership with Button and Orbell Oakes.